 Foreign currency risk is the risk that an investment denominated in the currency of a foreign country could reduce its U.S. dollar value as a result of changes in foreign currency exchange rates.
-State law and the School District's policy prohibit investment in foreign currency.
+State law and the School District's investment policy prohibit investments in foreign currency.